life-itself/tao/plans/README.md

 Our work focuses on two main workstreams or "pillars":

-1. Micro-cultures: pioneering an "awakening" culture -- waking up, growing up (teal) and cleaning up -- as home, engine and demonstrator
+1. Pioneering a culture: creating a sustainable network of communities within existing society through hubs and businesses that are pioneering an "awakening" culture -- waking up, cleaning up, growing up (teal) and showing up -- as home, engine and demonstrator
-2. Catalysing a big vision conversation
+2. Transforming societies: Catalysing a big vision conversation to transform the dominant narrative (worldview/paradigm) and associated political and cultural advocacy to enact related social and institutional change.

+Pioneering a culture is more local and bottom up.
+Transforming societies is more societal level and focused on the wider narrative and engagement.

 ### How do they connect?